sidh41/sidh41/README.md

      Skilled in Ionic Framework, User Interface Design, Responsive Design, Bootstrap, and JavaScript/JQuery.
      I can design a Cross- Platform mobile application build using HTML, SCSS, Ionic, Angular, React and Capacitor and even deploy it to store as well.
 - 🌱 I'm currently exploring Ionic Angular and React as it helps me to develop applications with my existing skills.
-- 💞️ Creating UI Componets for Ionic Angular | React : https://codemyionic.com
+- 💞️ Sharing UI Components source code for Ionic Angular | React : https://codemyionic.com
 - 💪 Portfolio: https://portfolio.sconn.co.in/
 - 📫 To know more visit : https://www.linkedin.com/in/siddhesh-shedge , https://twitter.com/Sidh_41